RMF-Agent-Network/beblob-selfhosted/README.md

 - **issueMappingStrategy**
   Determines how BeBlob maps your pages to GitLab issues.
 Possible values include:
-  - `URL`: Search by the full page URL.
+  - `url`: Search by the full page URL.
-  - `PAGE_TITLE`: Search by the page title.
+  - `pageTitle`: Search by the page title.
-  - `ISSUE_ID`: Use a specific issue ID (in this case, you must also provide the `issueId` option).
+  - `issueId`: Use a specific issue ID (in this case, you must also provide the `issueId` option).

 - **issueId (Optional)**
-  When using the `ISSUE_ID` mapping strategy, specify the exact issue ID to use for storing and retrieving comments.
+  When using the `issueId` mapping strategy, specify the exact issue ID to use for storing and retrieving comments.

 - **devMode**
   A Boolean flag (or string value `"true"`/`"false"`) indicating whether you are running in development mode.
 In development mode, BeBlob loads its assets locally; in production, assets are loaded from a CDN (e.g., unpkg).